rhoai-mlops/lab-instructions/docs/4-the-sound-check/4-logging.md

     ![openshift-logging](./images/openshift-logging.png)

-2. Let’s filter the information, look for the logs specifically for jukebox apps running in the test nameaspace by adding this to the query bar.
+2. Let’s filter the information, look for the logs specifically for jukebox apps running in the test namespace by adding this to the query bar.
 Click `Show Query`, paste the below and then hit `Run Query`.

     ```bash
     { log_type="application", kubernetes_pod_name=~"jukebox-ui.*", kubernetes_namespace_name="<USER_NAME>-test" }